Police: Metro Phoenix Retail Complex Shooter Felt ‘bullied’

 “It’s just unreal,” Rivera said.
 “You see it on the news.
 It happens and you never really think that you would be put in that position.
 You just think, ‘What are the chances that that will happen?’ — and it did.”

-Glendale Mayor Jerry Weiers urged the public, already on edge about the pandemic, to not be afraid to patronize businesses already struggling.
+Glendale Mayor Jerry Weiers urged the public, already on edge about the pandemic, to not be afraid to patronize struggling businesses.

 “Please don’t give in to fear.
 Don’t allow senseless acts like this to change your habits,” Weiers said.
 “We have a safe city.”